Skip to main content

 What this dot point is asking

-NESA wants you to model a projectile launched from ground level (or some height) with initial speed and angle, write down the parametric position equations, find the trajectory equation, and compute the standard quantities: range, time of flight, maximum height, and velocity at a given time.
+NESA wants you to model a projectile launched from ground level (or some height) with a given initial speed and angle, write down the parametric position equations, find the trajectory equation, and compute the standard quantities: range, time of flight, maximum height, and velocity at a given time.

 The answer